-Another unique feature to Tornado is asking a community leader their opinion on a specific stock or ETF.
-Professional Wall Street investors can apply to be a community leader and Tornado pays them to answer your personalized questions.
+Another unique feature to Tornado is asking a Community Thought Leader (“CTL”) their opinion on a specific stock or ETF.
+Professional Wall Street investors can apply to be a CTL and Tornado pays them to answer your personalized questions.

 Some investing apps, like Robinhood, let you see what other users are buying.
 Other brokers provide thematic research articles on popular investing topics.